huijing/huijing.github.io/_drafts/drupal-101-getting-started-with-d8.md

       <img src="{{ site.url }}/images/posts/drupal-8/install-sm-480.jpg" alt="Install Drupal 8">
     </picture>

     The entire process doesn't deviate from Drupal 7 very much, and almost all the fields to be filled are exactly the same.
 It's just a slightly different look and feel in terms of UI.
+If you get a bunch of warnings at the *Verify requirements* screen because of permissions, you'll have to go through the next three steps.
+3. **Adjust folder permissions for install**
+    Drupal needs to modify the `settings.php` and `services.yml` file during installation.
+It also needs to be able to create the `files` folder.
+Modify the permissions of the *sites > default* folder so Drupal can write to it:
+    <pre><code class="language-bash">chmod a+w sites/default</code></pre>
+    This command changes the permissions on that folder to allow everyone to write to it.
+4. **Create the services.php and services.yml files**
+    According to the [official documentation](https://api.drupal.org/api/drupal/core!INSTALL.txt/8), Drupal should create these files but if it can't it will prompt you to do so.
+If you do get this prompt, make a copy of the `default.services.yml` and the `default.settings.php` file as follows (*assuming you're in the sites > default folder already*):
+    <pre><code class="language-bash">cp default.services.yml services.yml</code></pre>
+    <pre><code class="language-bash">cp default.settings.php settings.php</code></pre>
+    <p class="no-margin">Modify the permissions of the settings.php file so Drupal can write to it during the setup process.</p>
+    <pre><code class="language-bash">chmod a+w settings.php</code></pre>
 5. **Adjust file and folder permissions**
-    When the site is done installing, you'll most likely get a warning message like so:
+    If you had to go through steps 3 and 4, then when the site is done installing, you'll most likely get a warning message like so:

     <picture>
       <source media="(min-width: 720px)" srcset="{{ site.url }}/images/posts/drupal-8/permissions-lg-1280.jpg 2x, {{ site.url }}/images/posts/drupal-8/permissions-lg-640.jpg 1x" sizes="60vw">